 Humorist Mark Twain recounted his meeting with Slade in his classic book, Roughing It,

 “He was so friendly an so gentle-spoken that I warmed to him in spite of his awful history.
 It was hardly possible to realize that this pleasant person was the pitiless scourge of the outlaws, the raw-head-and-bloody-bones the nursing mothers of the mountains terrified

 Slade’s involvement in the murders near here was never proven.
 The case remains unsolved.
 There were no surviving witnesses and the dead have not yielded their secrets.

 Erected 2008 by Wyoming State Parks, Historic Sites and Trails.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-An Unsolved Mystery (here, next to this marker); Point of Rocks Stage Station (approx. 0.2 miles away); Overland Stage Route (approx. 0.6 miles away); Almond Overland Stage Station (approx. 0.6 miles away); Immigrants Working in the Mines (approx. 10.7 miles away); Town Development (approx. 10.7 miles away); Opening the Mines (approx. 10.8 miles away).
+Point of Rocks (here, next to this marker); Point of Rocks Stage Station (approx. 0.2 miles away); Overland Stage Route (approx. 0.6 miles away); Almond Overland Stage Station (approx. 0.6 miles away); Immigrants (approx. 10.7 miles away); Working in the Mines (approx. 10.7 miles away); Town Development (approx. 10.8 miles away); Opening the Mines (approx. 10.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 25, 2014, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 401 times since then and 17 times this year.
+This page was last revised on December 28, 2019.
+It was originally submitted on May 25, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 532 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on May 25, 2014, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.